-Status: One mile of LWM placement completed in 2021, with tree planting completed in

-2022.
-Seeking additional funding for the remaining 1.5 miles.
+Status: One mile of LWM placement completed in 2021, with tree planting completed in 2022.
+Funding for the remaining 1.5 miles was awarded in 2023 SRFB grant round.
+In progress.

-2.4.2.6 Title of project: Goodman Creek Invasive Species Removal roadways

-Location: Goodman Creek mainstem and tributaries (channel and floodplain); and
+2.4.2.6 Title of project: Goodman Creek Invasive Species Removal Location: Goodman Creek mainstem and tributaries (channel and floodplain); and roadways

 Issue/Limiting Factor being addressed: Riparian, sedimentation, and habitat complexity.
 Action to be taken: Invasive species prevention and control in Goodman Creek and source points on roadways.